mzomparelli/zVirtualDesktop/README.md

 _
 It's preferable to run directly from the `Startup` folder

 You can get to the `Startup` folder by typing `Startup` into the address bar of any Windows Explorer window.
 Simply copy the file into that folder.

+To be able to move elevated windows like Task Manager, zVD itself must be executed with elevated permissions.
+This means you run zVD as administrator.

 # Features